apache/spark/docs/mllib-decision-tree.md

 ### Node Impurity and Information Gain

 The *node impurity* is a measure of the homogeneity of the labels at the node.
-The current implementation provides two impurity measures for classification (Gini index and entropy) and one impurity measure for regression (variance).
+The current implementation provides two impurity measures for classification (Gini impurity and entropy) and one impurity measure for regression (variance).

 <table class="table">
   <thead>